BuddyNotFound/buddy_customweapondamage/README.md

 # buddy_customweapondamage
-buddy_customweapondamage is a standalone fivem script that make weapons deal less more damage making then much more realistic
+buddy_customweapondamage is a standalone fivem script that make weapons deal less damage making then much more realistic.